 This past April, we took one of our longest road trips yet!
 With over 7,000 miles driven across three weeks, we journeyed from Fort Wayne, Indiana all the way to the west coast in California and back!
 Our six main stops included Death Valley National Park, Yosemite National Park, San Francisco, Highway One, Redwoods State/National Parks, and Yellowstone National Park.

 Now, of course each of those six spots deserves its own blog post!
-Across the next three months, I will be doing six separate blog posts featuring tips for exploring each of those six regions.
-For now, the blog you are now reading will serve as an overview of the entire trip.
+Across the last three months, I have done six separate blog posts featuring tips for exploring each of those six regions.
+The blog you are now reading will serve as an overview of the entire trip and includes links to those other six detailed blogs.
 That will also include several other fantastic spots along our journey outside of those six core locations.
 Here we go!